muddassir235/kmacros/README.md

 ## Functions
 #### Delay
-Delay a block of code my a specified time in milliseconds
+Delay a block of code my a specified time in milliseconds.
 ```kotlin
 delay(1000) {
     // Your block of code
 }
 ```
 #### Safe
-Run a fault tolerant block of code safely, avoiding any exceptions
+Run a fault tolerant block of code safely, avoiding any exceptions.
 ```kotlin
 safe {
     // Your block of code